ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * Stretched L2 capable - It is possible to do the stretching of layer 2 NSX-T overlay segments across virtual data centers.
 * Single edge cluster Tier-0 gateway for workloads - The automation deploys a single NSX-T edge cluster, consisting of a pair of edge appliances, hosting an active standby Tier-0 gateway for use by the workload VMs.
 These VMs provide connection between the overlay and underlay networks.
 For more information, see [Single-site - single-tenant](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-st) and [Single-site - multitenant](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-mt).
 * Stretched edge cluster Tier-0 gateways for workloads per site - To enable an active-active data plane, a stretched edge NSX-T cluster is created manually by deploying an edge appliance in each site.
 This action enables access to the stretched L2 NSX-T overlay segments, which host the workload VMs if a failure occurs in one of the sites.
 For more information, see [Multisite - single-tenant](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-multi-site-st) and [Multisite - multitenant](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-multi-site-mt).
-* Single-zone NFS storage - vSphere data stores that use {{site.data.keyword.cloud_notm}} file storage of different IOPs ratings are available. {{site.data.keyword.cloud_notm}} file storage can be accessed only from hosts in the same site as the vSphere hosts.
+* Single-zone NFS storage - vSphere data stores that use {{site.data.keyword.filestorage_full_notm}} of different IOPS ratings are available. {{site.data.keyword.filestorage_full_notm}} can be accessed only from hosts in the same site as the vSphere hosts.
 For more information, see [Shared File-level storage across hosts](/docs/vmwaresolutions?topic=vmwaresolutions-design_physicalinfrastructure#design_physicalinfrastructure-shared-storage).
 * Stretch vSAN storage capable - By using the automation, stretched vSAN clusters cannot be deployed.
 If stretched vSAN is required, vSphere hosts must be deployed manually and a stretched vSAN cluster must be created.
 * Optional add-on services - For more information, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-available-services).